DIRECTING THE ACTOR

 These are clear questions and answers - and the answers are often obvious.
 And they should be.

-But the purposeof using the OBJECTIVE TECHNIQUE is better, focused acting.
 At every point, the actor must have a clear objective.

 SCENE OBJECTIVE: What the character is trying to achieve in a section of dialogue or a scene.
 Actor must ask (as character) 'What do I want?'